Henderson Street: Construction and history

-Henderson Street was built as part of the Leith Improvement Scheme, a Bill which became an Act of Parliament known as the Artisans and Labourers Dwellings Act, (Leith Improvement Scheme) in 1880.
+Henderson Street was built as part of the Leith Improvement Scheme, introduced in an act of Parliament known as the Leith Improvement Scheme Confirmation Act 1880 (43 & 44 Vict. c. clxxv).
 The construction of the street required that 18 pre-existing closes be demolished in order to make way for the new buildings and layout.
 At that time, housing conditions in this part of Leith were very poor.
 Housing was overcrowded, poverty and ill health were rife and infant mortality was particularly high.
 Consequently, it was hoped that the creation of Henderson Street would improve living conditions for the local residents.

 The street was set out to be 50 ft wide and made up predominantly of residential houses (these to be in the Scottish vernacular, Victorian tenement style) and frequently including commercial/retail spaces at ground level.
+The foundation stone of the first property (right) was laid by Provost James Pringle.

 Henderson Street took many years to complete, with records (available from Edinburgh City Archives) showing petitions to build new dwelling houses spanning many years - from the latter 1880s through into the 1890s.